revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/SOA.md

 <blockquote>

-- To achieve loose coupling, you can use a service interface like WSDL for a SOAP web service.
-To limit the dependency, we can hide the service implementation from the consumer.
+- To achieve loose coupling, you can use a service interface like WSDL for a SOAP web service.To limit the dependency, we can hide the service implementation from the consumer.
 - Loose coupling can be handled by encapsulating different functionalities in a way which it will limit the impact of changes to the implementation of different service interfaces.
-- We may even have to change the interface and manage versioning without impacting the customers.
-Also, one can manage multiple security constraints, multiple means of transport, and other specifications.
+- We may even have to change the interface and manage versioning without impacting the customers.Also, one can manage multiple security constraints, multiple means of transport, and other specifications.

 </blockquote>